 You can also make your app a public app which will allow you to share it with the monday community.
 Like private apps, public apps enable you to build on top of the core platform to improve your workflows and bridge gaps in the system.
 The only difference is that people outside the account can access the app.
 You can build apps that improve the monday.com product and sell them on your own or become a monday.com Partner and create apps as a service you provide to your clients.

-We also have an apps marketplace where other monday.com users can browse for these third-party apps to install on their accounts.
-After building your app, you can submit your app for review to be included in our apps marketplace.
-Check out our Submit to the app marketplace article for more information on app submission.
+We also have an app marketplace where other monday.com users can browse for these third-party apps to install on their accounts.
+After building your app, you can submit your app for review to be included in the store.
+Check out our article about submitting to the app marketplace for more information.

 The monday apps framework allows you to build a variety of features, including: